-If the trustee suspects fraud but does not have sufficient evidence to bring the matter before the court, the trustee can compel testimony and document production from just about anyone, anywhere, through a Bankruptcy Rule 2004 examination.
-The scope of the examination allowed is broad enough to include any action that could be considered fraud in a bankruptcy case.
+A trustee who suspects fraud but doesn’t have sufficient evidence to bring the matter before the court can compel testimony and document production from just about anyone through a Bankruptcy Rule 2004 examination.
+The scope of the examination is broad enough to allow inquiry into any action that could be considered fraud in a bankruptcy case.

 Once the trustee has gathered enough evidence to support a case, the trustee can file a lawsuit against the appropriate party.
-Under most circumstances, the trustee will file the lawsuit in the bankruptcy court -- this is called an adversary proceeding.
+Under most circumstances, the trustee will file the lawsuit called an adversary proceeding in the bankruptcy court.

-Comparison to lawsuits generally.
 Adversary proceedings are similar to lawsuits filed in other courts but proceed to trial much more quickly.
-The trustee can serve the initial pleadings -- the summons and complaint -- by first class mail.
+The trustee can serve the initial pleadings—the summons and complaint—by first class mail.
 This eliminates the need to chase down someone who is avoiding service.
 The trustee can sue anyone in an adversary proceeding, not just debtors and creditors.